On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: The shape of push-forward constraints

 Remarkably, \cref{cor:transport} automatically converts knowledge on the cardinality of $\T(P,Q)$ into information on its convexity.
 More precisely, if $\T(P,Q)$ contains at least two elements that cannot be distinguished by $P$, it is not convex.
 In light of this result, we determine the convexity of $\T(P,Q)$ for standard probability measures $P$ and $Q$ by specifying its cardinality.
 The proposition below addresses the case where $P$ is continuous.

 \begin{proposition}[transport maps for a continuous source measure] Let $P \in \mathcal{P}(\R^d)$ be continuous, and $Q \in \mathcal{P}(\R^p)$ not be a Dirac measure.
-Then, $\T(P,Q)$ contains an uncountable number of functions that are two-by-two not $P$-almost-everywhere equal. \end{proposition} The proof distinguishes three situations: if $Q$ is continuous, if $Q$ is discrete, if $Q$ has continuous and discrete parts.
-Whatever the case, the general idea is to firstly send $P$ onto $U$, the uniform probability measure on $[0,1]$, and then to exhibit an uncountable number of redistributions from $U$ to $Q$. \begin{proof}\textbf{of \cref{prop:continuous}}\mbox{ } For starters, let us specify the objects that will be common to all parts of the proof.
-Since $P$ is continuous there exists according to \cite[Theorem 17.41]{kechris2012classical} a bijective measurable function $T_P : \R^d \to [0,1]$ such that ${T_P}_\sharp P = U$.
+Then, $\T(P,Q)$ contains an uncountable number of functions that are two-by-two not $P$-almost-everywhere equal.\footnote{We say that the elements of an indexed set $\{x_i\}_{i \in I}$ are \emph{two-by-two distinct} if $x_i \neq x_j$ for every $i,j \in I$.
+This serves to emphasize the difference with: there exist $i,j \in I$ such that $x_i \neq x_j$.} \end{proposition} The proof distinguishes three situations: if $Q$ is continuous, if $Q$ is discrete, if $Q$ has continuous and discrete parts.
+Whatever the case, the general idea is to first send $P$ onto $U$, the uniform probability measure on $[0,1]$, and then to exhibit an uncountable number of redistributions from $U$ to $Q$. \begin{proof}[\cref{prop:continuous}] For starters, let us specify the objects that will be common to all parts of the proof.
+Since $P$ is continuous there exists according to \citep[Theorem 17.41]{kechris2012classical} a bijective measurable function $T_P : \R^d \to [0,1]$ such that ${T_P}_\sharp P = U$.
 Next, we define an uncountable number of allocation from $U$ to $U$.
-More precisely, we construct the parametric family of functions $(\xi_a)_{a \in [0,1)}$ by
+More precisely, we construct the parametric family of functions $\{\xi_a\}_{a \in [0,1)}$ by

 For every $a \in [0,1)$, ${\xi_a}_\sharp U = U$ and therefore $(\xi_a \circ T_P)_\sharp P = U$.
 Moreover, for every distinct $a,a' \in [0,1)$, $\xi_a(u) \neq \xi_{a'}(u)$ for all $u \in [0,1]$.
 This means that we possess an uncountable collection of distinct allocation from $P$ to $U$.
 Now, the crucial question is how to send the reallocated mass from $U$ to $Q$.